deeplearning4j/deeplearning4j/index.md

 Deeplearning4j aims to be cutting-edge plug and play, more convention than configuration.
 By following its conventions, you get an infinitely scalable deep-learning architecture.
 It's made for data input and neural net training at scale, and its output should be highly compact and accurate predictive models.

+By following the links at the bottom of each page, you will learn to set up, and train with sample data, several types of deep-learning networks.
+These include single- and multithread networks, [Restricted Boltzmann machines](../restrictedboltzmannmachine.html), [deep-belief networks](../deepbeliefnetwork.html) and [Stacked Denoising Autoencoders](../stackeddenoisingautoencoder.html).

 ### introduction

 Neural networks are a set of algorithms, modeled after the human brain, that are designed to recognize patterns.
 They are sensors: a form of machine perception.
 Deep learning is a name for a certain type of stacked neural network composed of several node layers.
 Each layer's output is simultaneously the subsequent layer's input, starting from an initial input layer.